 Over the years a considerable body of United Nations standards and norms related to crime prevention and criminal justice has emerged, covering a wide variety of issues such as justice for children, the treatment of offenders, international cooperation, good governance, victim protection and violence against women.
 The standards and norms have made a significant contribution to promoting more effective and fair criminal justice structures in three dimensions.
-Firstly, they can be utilized at national level by fostering in-depth assessments leading to the adoption of necessary criminal justice reforms; secondly, they can help countries to develop sub-regional and regional strategies; and thirdly, globally and internationally, the standards and norms represent "best practices" which can be adapted by States to meet national needs.
+Firstly, they can be utilized at the national level by fostering in-depth assessments leading to the adoption of necessary criminal justice reforms.
+Secondly, they can help countries to develop subregional and regional strategies.
+Thirdly, globally and internationally, the standards and norms represent "best practices" that can be adapted by States to meet national needs.
 The first edition of the Compendium was published in 1992.
 The second edition was issued in 2006.

 It is hoped that this updated version of the Compendium will contribute to a wider awareness and dissemination of the United Nations standards and norms in crime prevention and criminal justice and, consequently, will reinforce the respect for the rule of law and human rights in the administration of justice.